alirawashdeh/surf/README.md

 Apps like Slack and WhatsApp, have implemented keyboard-based emoji pickers that use emoji shortcodes for fast emoji input.

-Type the emoji short name or keyword, for example *:tada:* (🎉) to autofill an emoji
+Type the emoji short name or keyword, for example *:tada* (🎉) to autofill an emoji

 ## Installation 📦